Colorado Landlord-Tenant Law: An Overview

 The rental property is not authorized by the City of Longmont.
 However, the City does have a Rental Inspection Program, and it will inspect premises when it hears complaints.
 The following minimum requirements must be met for housing to be considered respectable, sanitary, and safe:

-- Each inhabited room must have two electrical outlets or at least one electrical light fixture and one electrical convenience outlet.
+- Under Colorado landlord-tenant law, each inhabited room must have two electrical outlets or at least one electrical light fixture and one electrical convenience outlet.

 - Heating systems that can sustain 65 degrees Fahrenheit three feet above the ground.

 - A minimum window opening of 5.7 square feet and a maximum window sill height of 44 inches are needed for new construction and as mandated by the UCBC for existing structures, respectively, in every sleeping room below the fourth story.
 Note: Dimensions must be greater than 20 inches in width and 24 inches in height to meet the requisite 5.7 square feet.

 - A sufficient hot water supply, with all hot water-serving fixtures, properly linked.